storesafe/cordova-sqlite-storage/README.md

 # Unit test(s)

 Unit testing is done in `test-www/`.
-To run the tests, simply do either:
+To run the tests from *nix shell, simply do either:

     ./bin/test.sh ios

 or in Android: